sia162/audial/README.md

             Redirect_Uri,
             Scopes(Optional)

         b.
-After login to Spotify in the url we get a hash with information about access token,token type etc.
+After login to Spotify, user will be redirected to our application ans in the site url we get a hash with information about access token,token type etc.
+           Then .

         c.
 Then we save the token and use it in our API requests.

+    - Using LocalStorage:
+        a.
+Used local storage of the web browser to save the access-token.